Build Instructions

 • sphinx-rtd-theme

-From a terminal, run the following commands.
+From a terminal, run the following commands for CMake:

 mkdir build